 Refait-Alexandre and Serve.
-(2018) analysed the determinants of the use of multiple banking relationships by SMEs.
+(2018) analysed the determinants of SMEs' use of multiple banking relationships.
 The sample size was 94 SMEs and data were collected using questionnaire and data analysed using descriptive and a bivariate probit model.
-The results indicate that access to multiple banking relationships is influenced by firms' characteristics.
-Larger, high-performing and innovative firms are more likely to develop multiple banking relationships.
-Results further indicate that the power of trust from the perspective of the CEO also influences multiple banking relationships: when the CEO mistrusts the firm's main bank, the firm is more likely to engage in multiple banking relationships.
-The weakness of the paper is the use of small sample and other aspects of relationship lending were not covered.
-Therefore, this study investigated the large sample.
+The results indicate that firms' characteristics influence Access to multiple banking relationships.
+Larger, high-performing, innovative firms are more likely to develop multiple banking relationships.
+Results further suggest that the power of trust from the perspective of the CEO also influences multiple banking relationships: when the CEO mistrusts the firm's main bank, the firm is more likely to engage in multiple banking relationships.
+The weakness of the paper is the use of small samples and other aspects of relationship lending were not covered.
+Therefore, this study investigated a large sample.

-In terms of the number of relationships, a study by Antwi and Ohene-yankyira (2017) investigated the effects of relationship lending on the transaction costs of obtaining credit from financial institutions by maize farmers in Ashanti and Brong Ahafo regions of Ghana.
-The study obtained data from 380 farmers in Ghana using survey.
-Multi-stage purposive and randomized sampling technique was used to sample the maize farmers.
+Regarding the number of relationships, a study by Antwi and Ohene-yankyira (2017) investigated the effects of relationship lending on the transaction costs of obtaining credit from financial institutions by maize farmers in Ashanti and Brong Ahafo regions of Ghana.
+The study received data from 380 farmers in Ghana using surveys.
+A multistage purposive and randomised sampling technique was used to sample the maize farmers.
 Descriptive statistics were used to evaluate transaction costs and socio-economic characteristics of the respondents while multiple regression analysis was used to measure the effects of relationship lending on transaction costs of maize farmers when taking credit facilities.
-The results shown that access to financial information, prompt repayment of loans when it falls due and having investments with banks have the tendency to reduce the transaction cost of obtaining credit by farmers significantly.
+The results show that Access to financial information, prompt repayment of loans when they fall due, and investments with banks have the tendency to reduce the transaction cost of obtaining credit by farmers significantly.
 However, multiple banks increase transaction cost.
-The paper investigated transaction cost from farmers perspective not at small enterprises perspective.
+The paper investigated transaction costs from farmers' perspectives, not small enterprises.

 Aristei and Gallo.
 (2017), the study investigated the main features of the relationships between banks and nonfinancial firms in Italy.
-The sample size was 2928 firms and data were collected using secondary source obtained from European firms in a global economy (EFIGE) dataset.
-Data were analysed using multivariate probit model.
-The findings revealed that building strong relationships with the bank through multiple banking increases firms access to credit.
-In addition, the results also shown that an increase in length of relationship boosts small enterprise's credit access.
-The weakness of this paper is that the study focuses only on non-financial firms in Italy and may not be representative of the banking industry in other countries or regions.
+The sample size was 2928 firms and data were collected using secondary sources obtained from European firms in a global economy (EFIGE) dataset.
+Data were analysed using a multivariate probit model.
+The findings revealed that building strong relationships with the bank through multiple banking increases firms Access to credit.
+In addition, the results also showed that an increase in length of relationship boosts small enterprise's credit access.
+The weakness of this paper is that the study focuses only on non-financial firms in Italy and may not represent the banking industry in other countries or regions.
 This study included all the sectors.

-A study by Vaateri (2017) on the effect of relationship lending on small and medium sized enterprises' (SMEs') credit access from the companies' point of view.
+A study by Vaateri (2017) on the effect of relationship lending on small and medium-sized enterprises' (SMEs') credit access from the companies' point of view.
 The study used a sample size of 433 SMEs.
-The results indicated that if informal information had a major role in the loan decision process, that company was more likely to access credit.
+The results indicated that if informal information had a significant role in the loan decision process, that company was more likely to access credit.